Nîmes Ancient Rome Architecture Arena Exterior Upper Level Arches Columns

 When the Roman Empire collapsed, maintenance on the aqueduct ceased.
 By the fourth century, mineral deposits and clogging debris stopped the flow of water.
 It wasn’t long before the structure began to be used as a bridge, with the tolls keeping local nobles prosperous for centuries.

-Pont Du Gard France Ancient Rome Aqueduct With A Few Tiny People
+Pont Du Gard Ancient Rome Aqueduct View From Riverside Southern France

 Meanwhile, the Pont du Gard became something of a pilgrimage site.
 The medieval stonemason’s guild required apprentices to study the structure; carving their initials into the stones became an informal tradition.